 The results of this trial indicate that, among patients with stage II HTN, renal denervation with the Paradise endovascular ultrasound renal denervation system resulted in a greater reduction in both systolic BP and diastolic BP at 2 months compared with a sham procedure.
 Of note, patients were off all antihypertensive medications during this 2-month period.

 Overall reductions are similar to those noted in SPYRAL HTN-OFF MED, RADIANCE-HTN SOLO, and RADIANCE-HTN TRIO trials.
+Six-month results suggest durability of uRDN compared with sham controls.
+Overall BP reductions are modest and achievable with medication intensification but suggest that uRDN may be a reasonable alternative for BP management.
 Regression to the mean is an important consideration in HTN trials, and thus, these results need to be replicated in a larger cohort with longer follow-up; the sham design is also important.

 Presented by Dr. Ajay J. Kirtane at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2022), Boston, MA, September 18, 2022.